daiearth22/test/product/technical-writing/index.html.md

 ## Workflow

-In order to be organized and provide timely documentation with every feature release, a standard workflow (process/index.html.md) is required.
+In order to be organized and provide timely documentation with every feature release, a standard workflow (process) is required.

 [Read how the Docs team flows.][technical writing workflow]